MohamedHeshamAli/clima/README.md

 # meals

-A new Flutter application by:
+A new Flutter application.

+used package:
 - weather api
 - geolocator package
 - translator package